noahonfyre/stardust/README.md

 ### Weapon Enchantments
 - Striking (V) makes critical hits deal up to twice as much damage as normal.
+- Kinetic (V) deals more damage the more fall distance you have accumulated.
 - Spite (III) has no use currently.
 - Rampage (V) heals the player after a kill.
 - Frenzy (III) increases the weapon's attack speed.